planck-repl/planck/site/src/running.md

 ### Compile Opts EDN

-Many of the command line arguments may also supplied via **edn**, passed via `--compile-opts`.
-Any opts passed via `--compile-opts` are merged onto any base opts specified directly by command-line flags.
+Many of the command line arguments may also supplied via **edn**, passed via `-co` / `--compile-opts`.
+Any opts passed via `-co` / `--compile-opts` are merged onto any base opts specified directly by command-line flags.

-Also, note that it is possible to configure certain behaviors via `--compile-opts` where there doesn't exist a direct command line flag.
+Also, note that it is possible to configure certain behaviors via `-co` / `--compile-opts` where there doesn't exist a direct command line flag.

 Compile opts **edn** may be specified directly on the command line as in